bebaps/clear-menu/readme.md

 ]);
 ?>
 ```
 Then set the `{wordpress: true}` option.
-This tells Clear Menu that it is functioning within WordPress, and thus targets the proper WordPress menu classes for functionality.
+This tells ClearMenu that it is functioning within WordPress, and thus targets the proper WordPress menu classes for functionality.
 ```
 <script>
   $(function() {